Skip to Content

 1. Clothes That Don’t Fit

-This seems obvious, I know, and it is far more loaded than it sounds.
-But if something is too small, too big, or consistently uncomfortable, it creates emotional clutter.
+This seems obvious, but it’s far more loaded than it sounds.
+If something is too small, too big, or consistently uncomfortable, it creates emotional clutter.
 Make space for the body you have now, not the one you used to have or hope to have someday.

 2. Clothes You’re Keeping “Just in Case”

 Just in case of what?
 A lifestyle you no longer live?
-A version of yourself you have already outgrown?
+A version of yourself you’ve already outgrown?
 These pieces quietly stall your closet.
-Either decide they deserve a regular place in your rotation or say goodbye.
-In a few days, you will not even remember why you were holding onto them.
+Either decide they deserve a regular place in your rotation or let them go.

 3. Damaged or Worn-Out Items

-But if something needs repairing and you have not addressed it in months, it is time to make a clear decision.
+If something needs repairing and you haven’t addressed it in months, it’s time to make a clear decision.
 Either commit to getting it mended now or let it go.
-Your clothes should be ready to wear, not sitting in your closet as another item on a mental to-do list.
+Your clothes should be ready to wear, not sitting in your closet as another mental to-do item.

 4. Old Trends You’re Over

-You are allowed to evolve.
-If a once-trendy piece no longer feels like you, it has done its job.
+You’re allowed to evolve.
+If a once-trendy piece no longer feels like you, it’s done its job.
 Trends are meant to reflect a moment in time, not live in your closet forever.
-If you cannot imagine wearing it again without forcing yourself, it is safe to let it go.

 You may also like Where to Splurge, Spend and Save in Your Wardrobe.